 - A. All work carried out pursuant to this MOA shall meet the Secretary of the Interior's (SOI) Standards for Archaeology and Historic Preservation (48 FR § 44716) and/or the SOI's Standards for the Treatment of Historic Properties (36 CFR Part 68), as applicable (individually or collectively, SOI Standards).
 Documentation for determinations of eligibility and findings of effect shall meet 36 CFR § 800.11, the SOI Standards, the National Park Service's Bulletins, and MnSHPO survey and reporting guidance, as appropriate.
-Documentation of historic properties for the purposes of resolving adverse effects under Stipulation XII, may follow either the SOI Standards or another appropriate documentation standard that is agreed upon in writing by both FTA and MnSHPO. - B. FTA shall ensure all activities carried out pursuant to this MOA are done by, or under the direct supervision of, historic preservation professional(s) who meet the SOI's Professional Qualification Standards (48 FR §§ 44738-44739) in the appropriate field(s) for the activity (SOI-Qualified Professionals). - i.
-The Metropolitan Council shall employ or contract with SOI-Qualified Professional(s) to advise the Metropolitan Council in implementing this MOA and to assist FTA as required (hereafter, referred to as the "Metropolitan Council's Preservation Lead"). - ii.
-FTA and the Metropolitan Council shall ensure that consultants retained for services pursuant to implementation of this MOA are SOI-Qualified Professionals, or in the instance of other allied professions not covered by the SOI's Professional Qualification Standards, they shall meet other nationally
+Documentation of historic properties for the purposes of resolving adverse effects under Stipulation XII, may follow either the SOI Standards or another appropriate documentation standard that is agreed upon in writing by both FTA and MnSHPO. - B. The FTA shall ensure all activities carried out pursuant to this MOA are done by, or under the direct supervision of, historic preservation professional(s) who meet the SOI's Professional Qualification Standards (48 FR §§ 44738-44739) in the appropriate field(s) for the activity (SOI-Qualified Professionals). - i.
+The Metropolitan Council shall employ or contract with SOI-Qualified Professional(s) to advise the Metropolitan Council in implementing this MOA and to assist FTA as required (hereafter, referred to as the "Metropolitan Council's Preservation Lead").
+The Metropolitan Council shall notify all parties to this MOA once an individual is selected to serve as its Preservation Lead.
+The notification shall include the Preservation Lead's contact information.
+If the